nikita-rudenko/nikitarudenko.dev/content/blog/mastering-vscode.md

 [**ESLint**](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) - essential static analysis tool that prevents huge amount of potential bugs.
 I can't imagine my life without ESLint.

-[**Prettier**](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) - essential code formatter that helps keep codebase clean.
-Can be used in combination with ESLint so formatting errors are shown as lint errors ([guide](https://medium.com/@yaroslavberkut/prettier-eslint-for-react-how-to-kiss-f309789681a6)).
+[**Prettier**](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) - essential code formatter that helps to keep codebase clean.
+It can be used in combination with ESLint so formatting errors are shown as lint errors ([guide](https://medium.com/@yaroslavberkut/prettier-eslint-for-react-how-to-kiss-f309789681a6)).

 [**Quokka**](https://marketplace.visualstudio.com/items?itemName=WallabyJs.quokka-vscode) - a Javascript runner used for creating and debugging algorithms.